export Dried Mango

 The benefits of dried mango are immense as they can be preserved for a long time and you can carry them wherever you go in any type of climate without the worry of being spoiled,

 These fruits are packed in vacuum packages eliminating oxygen, which in turn helps to preserve them in a good state.
-These dried mangos are available in distinct packages and varieties depending on your preferred taste and requirements.
+These dehydrated mangos are available in distinct packages and varieties depending on your preferred taste and requirements.

 dried mangoes nutrition facts